 My favorite bobby pins for hair styling purposes are the Goody Styling Essentials three-inch bobby pins for longer hair and the Marianna classic brown bobby pins for everyday styles.
 These pins are nothing fancy, but I don’t go anywhere without some.
 You never know when yours or somebody else’s ‘do is going to come unhinged!

 How to Use a Bobby Pin

-Correctly using bobby pin hairstyle is really quite simple.
-To secure your hair, insert the curved pin side down, leaving the smooth, flat side exposed.
+Correctly using a bobby pin hairstyle is really quite simple.
+To secure your hair, insert the curved pin side down, leaving them smooth, the flat side exposed.

 Other than that, there really are no rules when pinning.
-You can use bobby pins to secure one strand, two or several.
-You can use them to pin an up-do, a bun (or two or more!), curls, braids or anything in between.
+You can use bobby pins to secure one strand, two, or several.
+You can use them to pin an up-do, a bun (or two or more!), curls, braids, or anything in between.
 The possibilities are literally endless!
-Bobby pins can be used on every hair type at almost any length to create creative styles abound.
+Bobby pins can be used on every hair type at almost any length to create creative styles that abound.

 The trick to keeping your bobby pins in place is not to overload them with hair.
 If you open a pin and try to secure too much hair, you’ll find the pins rejecting your hair and falling out.
 Instead, start pinning by lightly weaving the bobby pins through smaller sections of your hair.
 This technique may take a little bit longer and require more bobby pins when styling, but by gathering smaller bits of hair at a time, the bobby pins are better able to connect styled pieces of your hair to the rest of your ‘do, thus leaving a lot less room for error.

 When working with extremes, including super thick hair or very fine hair, crisscross pinning is a great way to use bobby pins for styling effectively.
 Super thick or super fine hair can be a difficult texture to style because of its rebellious nature.
 However, crisscrossing bobby pins is a great way to tackle this type of mane.